An Unauthorized 50-Year Diary of WXYZ Detroit

 WXYZ was much more than the birthplace of The Lone Ranger, The Green Hornet, and Sgt.
 Preston of the Yukon.
 It was the starting point of Soupy Sales and Mike Wallace, of Martha Scott and Danny Thomas.
 This extraordinary book traces the beginnings of five networks; it follows the rise and decline of radio network programming.
 It sees the radio actor replaced by the disc jockey.
 It tells how the Top 40 format emerged from a bar in Omaha.
 It tells of the confusion of early television, and the nefarious underground beginnings of FM radio.

-With additional material by radio historian Martin Grams Jr, and additional photographs of cast and crew, the new edition of WYXIE Wonderland by Dick Osgood is the event Old-time radio fans have awaited.
-Bold Venture Press will release the new edition in September 2017.
+With an introduction by radio historian Martin Grams Jr, and additional photographs of cast and crew, the new edition of WYXIE Wonderland by Dick Osgood is the event Old-time radio fans have awaited.